This post may contain affiliate links. Please read our disclosure policy.

 - Green Beans: Fresh green beans, trimmed and cut in half.

-- Creole Seasoning: I like the brand Tony Chachere’s creole seasoning.
+- Seasoning: I like the brand Tony Chachere’s Creole seasoning or slap ya mama cajun seasoning

 - Garlic Powder: To impart a mild garlic flavor.